 Catalogue essay for Ray Smith’s exhibition at the Concourse Gallery in the Barbican Centre, London October 1997.
-Gill Hedley is an independent curator, writer and consultant on contemporary visual arts.
+Gill Hedley is a writer, an independent curator and a consultant on contemporary visual arts.
 Ray Smithartist

 So, flower paintings.